awasisto/opensiak/README.md

 sources - student data are scraped from the SIAK-NG website using jsoup library, user preferences and settings are stored in a local database.

-A lightweight domain layer is implemented between the data layer and the presentation layer to handle discrete pieces of business logic off the UI thread.
+A use case layer is implemented between the data layer and the presentation layer to handle discrete pieces of business logic off the UI thread.

 License
 -------